Canceling background tasks when a user navigates away from a Blazor component

 #Using a base component

-Instead of adding a CancellationTokenSource to all components manually, you can create a base component that expose a CancellationToken and use this base component automatically in all components of the project.
+Instead of manually adding a CancellationTokenSource to every component, you can create a base component that exposes a CancellationToken and inherit it across all components in the project.

 ComponentWithCancellationToken.cs (C#)